An Optimal Control Framework for Online Job Scheduling with General Cost Functions: Problem Formulation and Preliminary Results

 \section{Problem Formulation and Preliminary Results}

-In this paper, we shall focus only on devising competitive algorithms for \emph{fractional} objective functions.
-This is a common approach for obtaining a competitive, speed-augmented scheduling algorithm for various \emph{integral} objective functions.
-With this approach. one first derives an algorithm that is competitive for the fractional objective \cite{angelopoulos2015primal,im2018competitive,nguyen2013lagrangian,devanur2018primal}.
-In fact, it is known that any $\lambda$-speed $\gamma$-competitive algorithm for a fractional generalized flow/completion problem can be converted to a $(1+\epsilon)\lambda$-speed $\frac{1+\epsilon}{\epsilon}\gamma$-competitive algorithm for the integral problem, for some $\epsilon\in (0, 1]$ \cite{fox2013online}.
-Next, we introduce a natural LP formulation for the HGFC problem on a single machine and postpone its extension to multiple unrelated machines to Section \ref{sec:unrelated-competitive}.

-Consider a single machine that can work on at most one unfinished job $j$ at any time instance $t\in [0, \infty)$.
+Consider a single machine that can work on at most one unfinished job $j$ at any time instance $t\in \mathbb{R}_+$.
 Moreover, assume that the machine has a fixed unit processing speed, meaning that it can process only a unit length of a job $j$ per unit of time.
 We consider a clairvoyant setting in which each job $j$ has a known length $v_j$ and a job-dependent cost function $g_j(t)$, which is revealed to the machine only at its arrival time $r_j\ge 0$.
+Here, $g_j(t), t\ge r_j$ is a nonnegative nondecreasing differentiable function with $g_j(r_j)=0$, and $t$ refers to the elapsed time on the machine regardless of whether job $j$ is being processed or is waiting to be processed at time $t$.
+In other words, as long as job $j$ is not fully processed, its presence on the machine contributes to the delay cost that includes both the processing duration of job $j$ and the waiting time due to execution of other jobs.
 Note that in the online setting, the machine does not know a priori the job specifications $v_j, r_j, g_j(t)$, and learns them only upon release of job $j$ at time $r_j$.
 Given a time instance $t\ge r_j$, let us use $v_j(t)$ to denote the remaining length of job $j$ at time $t$, such that $v_j(r_j)=v_j$.
 We say that the \emph{completion time} of the job $j$ is the first time $C_j> r_j$ at which the job is fully processed, i.e., $v_j(C_j)=0$.
 Of course, $C_j$ depends on the type of schedule that the machine is using to process the jobs, and we have not specified the schedule type here.
-The heterogeneous \emph{integral} generalized completion time problem is then to find a schedule that minimizes the objective cost $\sum_jg_j(C_j)$, where $g_j(t)$ is a nonnegative nondecreasing differentiable function with $g_j(r_j)=0$.
+The generalized integral completion time problem on a single machine (GICS) is to find an online schedule that minimizes the objective cost $\sum_jg_j(C_j)$.

+In this paper, we shall focus only on devising competitive algorithms for \emph{fractional} objective functions.
+This is a common approach for obtaining a competitive, speed-augmented scheduling algorithm for various \emph{integral} objective functions \cite{becchetti2006online,angelopoulos2019primal,im2018competitive,fox2013online}.
+In the fractional problem, only the remaining fraction $\frac{v_j(t)}{v_j}\leq 1$ of job $j$ at time $t$ contributes $g'_j(t)$ amount to the delay cost of job $j$.
+Thus, the objective cost of the generalized fractional completion time on a single machine (GFCS) is given by